JeremyCade/jeremycade.github.io/about.md

 #### SSW (Senior Consultant)

 SSW is a Microsoft Gold Partner in Application Development, Application Lifecycle Management, Collaboration and Content, Digital Advertising and Management and Visualization.
-Primiarly providing Consulting and SCRUM guidance to SME and Corporate Australia.
+Primarily providing Consulting and SCRUM guidance to SME and Corporate Australia.

 #### AussieWeb (Software Engineer)